jmoore914/crossword-manager-app/README.md

 ![Screenshot](/public/screenShot.png?raw=true)

-This project is a work in progress.
-Currently, the app only has the capability of downloading puzzles from sources that publush .puz puzzles.

 TODO:
-- Finish binaryEncoder module to be able to download from more sources including NYT and apps that use amuselabs
-- Integrate an dialog for logging into NYT and extracting the necessary cookies
+- Integrate  dialog for logging into NYT and extracting the necessary cookies
+- Add loading animation when fetching puzzling

 ## Installation